Home

 Cutting the short side radius wall back to the scribe line took its toll on .1"

-again with an increase of SP of .66% since we scribed the gasket line, but .5"
+again since we scribed the gasket line, but .5"

-felt a small gain.
-Increasing the radius of the wall improved flow at .4" with a
+saw a small gain.
+Increasing the radius of the wall improved flow at .4"

-bigger radius with a huge .9% decrease in SP, but .2" lift took another hit with
+bigger radius with a good increase in flow but .2" lift took another loss in flow.

 What the Hell was I thinking with this exhaust exit?
 Click here to find out.